 Research indicates that strength training has significant health benefits and is effective at burning fats.
 In this study, strength training decreased visceral (belly) fat among 78 people with metabolic syndromes (2).

 Resistance training, on the other hand, preserves your fat-free mass.
 As a result, the number of calories that your body can burn at rest will increase.
-Resistance training increases the number of calories by 7% and can reduce fat weight by 4 pounds (8).
+Resistance training for 10 weeks can increase the number of calories burned each day by 7% and can reduce fat weight by about 4 pounds (8).